How to Disable Right Click in WordPress

 Again, before you install and activate this plugin, you should make sure you really want to do it.
 Sometimes, users get annoyed or irritated by excessive protectionism and you may actually lose some traffic.
 Another issue to consider is that it may affect the Google crawler activity, which, in turn, may affect your page rank.

-Still, if you’re posting original content and if it is vital for you to protect it from copying, plagiarism and theft, then disabling the right click in WordPress using a plugin is the ideal solution for you.
+Still, if you’re posting original content and if it is vital for you to protect it from copying, plagiarism and theft, then disabling the right click on a web page or post in WordPress using a plugin is the ideal solution for you.